Peter Carey (novelist): Controversies

 In 1998, Carey was accused of snubbing Queen Elizabeth II by declining an invitation to meet her after winning the Commonwealth Writers Prize for Jack Maggs (1997).
 While Carey is a republican, in the Australian sense, he insists that no offence was intended:

 The meeting did eventually take place, with the Queen remarking, according to Carey, "I believe you had a little trouble getting here."

-The unhappy circumstances of Carey's break-up with Alison Summers received publicity (largely in Australia) in 2006 when Theft: A Love Story appeared, depicting the toxic relationship between its protagonist, Butcher Bones, and his ex-wife, known only as "the Plaintiff".
+The unhappy circumstances of Carey's breakup with Alison Summers received publicity (largely in Australia) in 2006 when Theft: A Love Story appeared, depicting the toxic relationship between its protagonist, Butcher Bones, and his ex-wife, known only as "the Plaintiff".

-In April 2015 he, alongside Michael Ondaatje, Francine Prose, Teju Cole, Rachel Kushner and Taiye Selasi, withdrew from the PEN American Center gala honouring the French satirical magazine Charlie Hebdo with its "Freedom of Expression Courage" award.
-He stated that one of his reasons for doing so was "PEN’s seeming blindness to the cultural arrogance of the French nation, which does not recognise its moral obligation to a large and disempowered segment of their population."
-In addition, 204 PEN members, including Teju Cole and Deborah Eisenberg, wrote to PEN, objecting to its decision to give the award to Charlie Hebdo.
+In April 2015 he, alongside Michael Ondaatje, Francine Prose, Teju Cole, Rachel Kushner and Taiye Selasi, withdrew as table hosts from the PEN American Center gala in which the French satirical magazine Charlie Hebdo was to be awarded a "Freedom of Expression Courage" award.
+Carey, a former vice president of PEN, was one of 204 PEN members who signed a letter stating that "An expression of views, however disagreeable, is certainly not to be answered by violence or murder.
+However, there is a critical difference between staunchly supporting expression that violates the acceptable, and enthusiastically rewarding such expression."
+Writers including John Berger, Deborah Eisenberg, Eve Ensler and Keith Gessen all abhorred the murders while objecting to the PEN executive's unilateral decision to give the award.

 Awards and distinctions

 Carey has been awarded three honorary degrees.
 He has been elected a Fellow of the Royal Society of Literature (1989), an Honorary Fellow of the Australian Academy of the Humanities (2001), a Member of the American Academy of Arts and Sciences (2003), and a Member of the American Academy of Arts and Letters (2016), which has also awarded him its Harold D Vursell Memorial Award (2012).
 In 2010, he appeared on two Australian postage stamps in a series dedicated to "Australian Legends".
 On 11 June 2012, Carey was named an Officer of the Order of Australia for "distinguished service to literature as a novelist, through international promotion of the Australian identity, as a mentor to emerging writers."
-And in 2014, Carey was awarded an honorary Doctor of Letters (honoris causa) by Sydney University.
+And in 2014, Carey was awarded an honorary Doctor of Letters by Sydney University.
+In 2021, Carey was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Award.

 Carey has won numerous literary awards, including: